opencv/opencv/modules/features2d/doc/common_interfaces_of_generic_descriptor_matchers.rst

 ---------------------------------
 .. c:function:: void GenericDescriptorMatcher::add( const vector<Mat>\& images,                        vector<vector<KeyPoint> >\& keypoints )

-    Adds images and keypoints from them to the train collection (descriptors are supposed to be calculated here).
-If train collection is not empty new image and keypoints from them will be added to existing data.
+    Adds images and their keypoints to a train collection (descriptors are supposed to be calculated here).
+If the train collection is not empty, a new image and its keypoints is added to existing data.??

     :param images: Image collection.

     :param keypoints: Point collection.
-Assumes that  ``keypoints[i]``  are keypoints detected in an image  ``images[i]`` .
+It is assumed that ``keypoints[i]``  are keypoints detected in the image  ``images[i]`` .

 .. index:: GenericDescriptorMatcher::getTrainImages